sudarshan2401/tp/docs/DeveloperGuide.md

 1. Marks a student present for the current class.

    1. Prerequisites: View the first class called `CS2103T` with multiple students using the `view /c` command.
-There is a student in index 2 who has not been marked present.
+There is a student at index 2 who has not been marked present.

    2. Test case: `mark /s 2 /c CS2103T`<br>
       Expected: Marks student at index 2 present.
 Display under `Present` changes from `N` to `Y` and overall attendance increase by 1.